BE 'RAIN-VIGILANT' THIS YEAR

 As

-the Sector Minister over the Ghana Meteorological Agency (GMet), the Minister for
+the Sector Minister over the Ghana Meteorological Agency (GMet), the Minister for Communication, Digital Technologies, Innovation, and Member of Parliament for

 the Ningo–Prampram constituency, Hon Sam George took up the role of a